 ^{}I am indebted to my advisors Yeon-Koo Che, Tobias Salz, Andrey Simonov, and Michael Woodford for their guidance.
 I thank Maayan Malter for partnering on the data collection.
-I thank Matt Backus, Mark Dean, Laura Doval, Garrett Johnson, Andrea Prat, Silvio Ravaioli, Pietro Tebaldi, and Xiao Xu for their valuable comments.
+I thank Matt Backus, Mark Dean, Laura Doval, Garrett Johnson, Ro'ee Levy, Andrea Prat, Silvio Ravaioli, Pietro Tebaldi, and Xiao Xu for their valuable comments.
 I am grateful to Ro'ee Levy who provided advice on recruitment as well as to NYU, HKUST, and Chicago Booth for providing access to their lab pools.
+I thank seminar participants at Columbia University, Columbia GSB, Hebrew University, HEC Paris, Imperial College London, Microsoft, Northwestern Kellogg, Sciences Po, Stanford GSB, Stanford Digital Economy Seminar, Tel Aviv University, Tel Aviv Coller, Toulouse School of Economics, University of Michigan Ross, and University of Toronto Rotman as well as conference participants at IC2S2, the MIT Conference on Digital Experimentation, and the CEPR Workshop on Media, Technology, Politics & Society for helpful comments.
 I thank Tyler Redlitz and Rachel Samouha for excellent research assistance.
 The experiment was approved by the Columbia University IRB as protocol AAAS7559.
 The experimental design was pre-registered in the AEA RCT Registry as AEARCTR-0007256.
 Finally, I thank the Columbia University Program for Economic Research for providing funding for this research.
 All errors are my own.

-[†]Columbia University, Department of Economics.
-Email: g.aridor@columbia.edu
+[†]Northwestern University, Kellogg School of Management.
+Email: guy.aridor@kellogg.northwestern.edu.